MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 ![Misty Blockly - display commands](../../../assets/images/blockly_display_commands.png)

+### DeleteImageAssetFromRobot
+Enables you to remove an image file from Misty that you have previously uploaded.
+Connect this with a "ListFilesAvailable" block to select a file to remove from Misty. **Note:** You can only delete image files that you have previously uploaded to Misty.
+Blockly posts an error if you attempt to remove one of Misty's default system image files.

+Parameters
+* The name of the image file to remove, supplied by a connected "ListFilesAvailable" block.

 ### SaveFileToRobot
 Saves an image file to Misty.
 This block **must** connect with the "BrowseToImageFile" block, to select the image file to be saved.